 Although Mongolia has made promising strides in increasing domestic resource allocation to its HIV and TB programs, the nation’s designation as an LMIC and its continued growth towards Upper-Middle-Income status suggest that the country may see declining Global Fund assistance in the coming years.
 As over 30% of both responses are financed by international donors, Mongolia recognizes that it needs to prepare early and systematically to ensure that national resources gradually replace external funds, even as the country expands and extends its HIV and TB programs, which will raise the future cost of these disease responses.
 To do so, the government, with backing from the Global Fund, has decided to conduct a comprehensive transition readiness assessment and develop a plan to assume increasing domestic responsibility for its national HIV and TB programs, setting the stage for a smooth transition from Global Fund support.

-At the request of the Mongolian government and its HIV/TB Transition Technical Working Group (TWG) chaired by the Vice Minister of Health, a Pharos team consisting of international and national experts in public health, economics and financing has been recruited to help with the development of a Sustainability and Transition Readiness Assessment and an implementation plan.
-Building on its prior sustainability and transition projects in over a dozen countries, Pharos and the TWG will identify key bottlenecks and risks to the sustainability of the HIV and TB responses during the expected transition period, and will work with local stakeholders to formulate mitigating actions that Mongolia can take.
+At the request of the Mongolian government and its HIV/TB Sustainability & Transition Technical Working Group (STWG) chaired by the Vice Minister of Health, a Pharos team consisting of international and national experts in public health, economics and financing has been recruited to help with the development of a Sustainability and Transition Readiness Assessment and an implementation plan.
+Building on its prior sustainability and transition projects in over a dozen countries, Pharos and the STWG have identified key bottlenecks and risks to the sustainability of the HIV and TB responses during the expected transition period, and will work with local stakeholders to formulate mitigating actions that Mongolia can take.

 Team Members Involved: Robert Hecht, Miloud Kaddar, Naranchimeg Jamiyanjamts, Batzaya Gungaa, Moises Escobar, and Nathan Isaacs

 For more information, contact Nathan Isaacs at email@example.com.